Natural gas furnaces need enough space and airflow to heat correctly.

-If you have a cat, put your litter box somewhere else.
+If you have a cat, put your litter box in another room.
 Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
-Plus, the furnace could move the smelly odors around your home.
+Plus, the furnace could spread the smelly odors around your home.

-You should also regularly clean by your furnace to prevent dust from building up.
+You should also frequently vacuum near your furnace to stop dust from developing.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you want furnace replacement or annual maintenance in Monroe, Lanz Furnace and Fireplace can expertly meet your needs.
+Whether you want furnace replacement or regular maintenance in Monroe, Lanz Furnace and Fireplace can expertly meet your needs.
 Our highly trained technicians can work on any heating equipment model or brand.

 Call us at 608-291-3606 or use our online scheduler to request an appointment today.